luboshellesch/NICO-Eye-Tracking/README.md

 Navigate to the drop down menu on Steam VR (3 lines) ; Developer ; Developer settings.

-Click ,,Remove all Steam VR USB devices´´.
-Make sure the USB cable or other cable is not connected to the link box and click Yes.
+Click `Remove all Steam VR USB devices`.
+Make sure the USB cable or other cable is not connected to the link box and click `Yes`.

-Once this is complete, exit Steam VR.
+Once this is complete, exit `Steam VR`.

 Restart your computer.

 Reconnect the USB cables.
-This will reinstall all Vive USB drivers.
+This will reinstall all `Vive USB Drivers`.

 ### FIX#2

-This one is pretty easy instead of using USB3.0 or higher plug ur headset to a USB2.0
+This one is pretty easy instead of using `USB3.0` or higher plug headset to a `USB2.0`

 [^1]: We would like to thank [Iveta Bečková](https://github.com/iveta331/NICO.git) for providing us with the scene with NICO.